 - imagination and creativity

-- self – motivation, so they’re able to make their own choice and act on them
+- self-motivation, so they’re able to make their own choices and act on them

 - social skills, which enable understanding of self and collaboration with others